 My response to the global coronavirus crisis is not to start hoarding toilet paper, but to get cooking.
 Making food like this soup to boost your immune system and help your body resist infection makes far more sense to me than going bonkers at the supermarket.
 Eating good food through stressful times is always the answer and DON’T FORGET TO WASH YOUR HANDS?

-I was inspired to put this recipe up after I had a message from my friend, Janet de Neefe, who lives and works in Bali, running restaurants and homestays – and right now in the middle of co-ordinating the incredibly successful Ubud Writers Festival in Bali.
+I was inspired to put this recipe up after I had a message from my friend, Janet de Neefe, who lives and works in Bali, running restaurants and homestays – and running a memorable Food as Medicine trip we took with her to the Moluccas.
 Originally from Melbourne, she was having a good laugh at the worldwide toilet paper frenzy, saying that folk should put their energy to better use by making ‘turmeric jamu’ traditional Indonesian immune boosting tonic, or a soup like this.

 This is chicken soup with a difference.
 So tasty and good for you!

 - 1 large brown onion , chopped

 - 1 leek, washed and sliced – save most of the white part (I’ll tell you why later)

 - bunch thyme – I used lemon thyme

 - 2 stems lemon grass